-25 Section 27 of the EP Amendment Act
+26 Section 27 of the EP Amendment Act

-26 Section 166 of the EP Amendment Act
+27 Section 166 of the EP Amendment Act

-27 Section 6(9) of the EP Amendment Act
+28 Section 6(9) of the EP Amendment Act

-28 Regulations 118 and 121 of the EP Regulations
+29 Regulations 118 and 121 of the EP Regulations

-29 Regulation 117 of the EP Regulations.
-Note: any other noise emitted from a WEF that is not emitted from a wind turbine is still subject to the unreasonable noise provisions
+30 Regulation 117 of the EP Regulations.
+Note: any other noise emitted from a WEF that is not emitted from a wind turbine is still subject to the unreasonable noise provisions noise methodology prescribed for CIT premises and detailed in the Noise Protocol is not applicable to wind turbine noise, but it is applicable to any ancillary infrastructure at the WEF.

-Chapter 10 of the EP Act 2017 could be served (several notices may apply).30 Failure to comply with that notice would leave the business open to the penalties set out in Part 10.8 of the EP Act.
+The EP Act 2017 also establishes an obligation not to emit unreasonable noise.
+If a risk of harm is deemed to exist a remedial notice under Chapter 10 of the EP Act 2017 could be served (several notices may apply).31 Failure to comply with that notice would leave the business open to the penalties set out in Part 10.8 of the EP Act.